Lal Masjid, Islamabad: History

 The mosque was also visited by prominent figures such as Prime Minister Balakh Sher Mazari and Presidents of Pakistan including Ghulam Ishaq Khan and Farooq Leghari. as well as foreign leaders such as King Faisal, King Khalid and President Ziaur Rahman.
 After retirement, President Ayub Khan was also a frequent visitor to the mosque, as he lived in a villa nearby.

 The mosque gained significant prominence during President Zia-ul-Haq's government, undergoing extensive renovations and expansions under his orders.
 Zia frequently prayed at the mosque and especially attended Friday prayers there every week.

+In 1976, as part of his six-day state visit to Pakistan, King Khalid of Saudi Arabia also visited the mosque, and it was during this visit he initiated the construction of King Faisal Mosque in Islamabad.